Start page

 ?

-Iranic Tribes in Eastern Europe at the Bronze Age
+Iranian Tribes in Eastern Europe at the Bronze Age

-The Iranic language family include near 40 modern languages (Ibid: 17).
-Among them are as individual Ossetian (with Digor and Iron dialects), Yaghnobi, Pashto (with the dialect of Wanetsi), Yazghulami, Kurdish (with Zazaki, Kurmanji, Sorani, and Gorani dialects), Balochi, Gilaki, Mazanderani, Sarikoli, Paracha, Ormuri, the language of Semnan.
+The Iranian language family includes nearly 40 modern languages (Ibid: 17).
+Among them are individual Ossetian (with Digor and Iron dialects), Yaghnobi, Pashto (with the dialect of Wanetsi), Yazghulami, Kurdish (with Zazaki, Kurmanji, Sorani, and Gorani dialects), Balochi, Gilaki, Mazanderani, Sarikoli, Paracha, Ormuri, the language of Semnan.
 Other languages are combined into groups.
 These are Talyshi with close to it Tati, dialects of Persian-Tajik (Farsi, Khuzestani, Bandari, Quhistani, Hazaragi, et al.), the minor languages of Central Iran, Luri and Bakhtiari dialects, dialects of Southern Iran (Bashkardi, Kumzari a.o.), Pamir languages, including Shughni-Rushan and Ishkashim-Wakhi language groups.
 In addition, there were still the languages of the Avesta, Bactrian, Parthian, Sogdian, and Saki-Khotanese languages and languages or dialects, not mentioned in historical sources, which can be indicated by linguistic analysis of the texts of the Avesta and ancient Persian language.
 The modern spread of Iranian languages says little about their ancestral relationship (see map below).

-Dissemination of Iranic Languages
+Dissemination of Iranian Languages

 This map is based on work by Dr. of Columbian University Michael Izady (the original is here) .

 The first attempt to establish the kinship of the Iranian languages using the graphic-analytical method was made at the end of the last century (STETSYUK VALENTYN.
 1998.
 73-77).
-The idea of the method consists in the geometric interpretation of the relationship of related languages, or rather, in the construction of a graphical model of their relationship based on the calculation of common language units in pairs of languages of the studied language family or group.
+The idea of the method consists in the geometric interpretation of the relationship of related languages, or rather, constructing a graphical model of their relationship based on the calculation of common language units in pairs of languages of the studied language family or group.
 For the resulting model, a corresponding place on the map with fairly clearly defined boundaries of ethno-producing areas has to be found.

 In principle, the resulting scheme should correspond to the location of the areas of formation of the studied languages.
 The experiment carried out with deliberately distorted data with a relative error of 40% showed that the construction of a scheme is possible, and it practically does not differ from that obtained from the correct data (STETSYUK VALENTYN.
 1998: 19-21).